Melfelf/Melfelf.github.io/content/ai-blubber/StructureAndOrganization.md

 This is how I approach site improvements: identify a problem, implement a solution, and use it as a foundation for future enhancements.
 A clearer structure now makes every future improvement easier to implement and more impactful for visitors.

+### Quick Checklist for New Sections

+- Start with a short welcome that explains the "why".
+- List 3–5 typical topics readers will find.
+- Set expectations for language (DE/EN) and tone.
+- Add date formats and metadata for consistency.
+- Provide one cross-link to a related section to encourage exploration.